htmgarcia/ES6/README.md

 console.log(isAdult);
 ```

 In the code above, the first declaration of `isAdult` lives inside the conditional.
-This is what means "living in a block".
+This is what means "living inside a block".
 The second declaration is outside that block.

 # When to use Let and const?